Tune Stories!

 When the temperature rises in the middle of spring, the sun comes out and the birds are chirping.
 But don’t relax and don’t put your shovels in the garage just yet - it’s just Fool’s Spring!

 Joy and I spent a few summer weeks teaching at the Montana Fiddle Camp, where we met doctor and cellist, Doug Ezell.
 The fiddle camp auction is a famously good time, and I donated a custom tune as one of the items.
 Doug, the winner, tasked me with dedicating a piece to his fourth grandchild.
+I named it Abel Maverick Jacobson’s.
 I wrote it on the mandolin, (and in some ways I think it is a better mandolin tune than a fiddle tune.)
 (Search youtube to find 3 Half Pelican versions with different instrumentation).
 Bonus: can you hear the nugget that’s also in Cluck Old Hen?

 I’ve always loved fast B minor Celtic reels.
 Jennie’s Chickens, Maggie’s Pancakes ….
 I’ve written a lot of tunes in this vibe and key, but this one’s my favorite.
 SEND IT!
 (If you are struggling to find the meaning in the title, perhaps a round of googling).